Network data analysis#

 print(gdf.shape)

-For the purposes of this assignment, we are only interested in buildings that are tagged as cafes.
-Cafes are usually tagged as an amenity in OSM so we can filter them using a string comparison.
+For the purposes of this assignment, we are only interested in cafes which are usually tagged as an amenity in OSM but sometimes can be tagged a shop.
+We can filter them using a string comparison.

 print(cafes.shape)

-We find that there are 32 cafes in Eugene.
+We find that there are 15 cafes/bakeries in Durham.
 This could well be an underestimate since there could be cafes that were not tagged as amenities when mapped.
 But let’s keep moving forward and plot them.

 The cafes are acually polygons so we will compute their centroids to make it simpler to plot.